 DEGREES WE OFFER

 We offer degree programs in studio art and art history and awards a BA in both; BFA and MFA in studio art; and MA in art history.
-The BFA and MFA include concentrations in ceramics, drawing/painting, electronic art, glass, graphic design, print media (digital imaging, photography, printmaking), and sculpture + expanded practices.
+The BFA and MFA include concentrations in ceramics, drawing/painting, glass, graphic design, print media (digital imaging, photography, printmaking), and sculpture + expanded practices.
 The MA in Art History includes concentrations in the art of China, Japan, the Pacific, South/Southeast Asia, or Modern/Contemporary art.

 UNDERGRADUATE DEGREE PROGRAMS